camlp5/camlp5/doc/rst/lexers.rst

    The second line matches a stream starting with the two characters ``<`` and ``<`` or starting with the two characters ``<`` and ``:`` (this is another example in the same file).

+   As with stream-parsers, a lookahead expression can include pattern-variables (which are bound to chars), and a when-expression (a simple-expression in the grammar, so probably needing parenthesization).

    .. rubric:: Semantic actions of rules
       :name: semantic-actions-of-rules